rwxrob/zet/20220426142603/README.md

 scopes and sizes:

 1. Title - 50 characters or less (git commits, titles, etc.)
-1. Micro - 380 characters or less (one tweet, or long paragraph)
+1. Micro - 380 characters or less (one tweet, index car, or paragraph)
 1. Zettel - about 25 lines of 72 columns (one Luhmann "zettel")
 1. Digest - readable in one bathroom sitting (reader's digest, etc.)
 1. Article - longer than digest (newspaper, blog, magazine, etc.)